 Glycerin

-I know that glycerin is listed as an allowed synthetic for food processing, but I have also seen it in products used as crop inputs for organic agriculture—does glycerin have a nonsynthetic form?
+I know that glycerin is listed as an allowed nonorganically produced agricultural ingredient for food processing, but I have also seen it in products used as crop inputs for organic agriculture—does glycerin have a nonsynthetic form?

 By Sam Schaefer-Joel